Cosmian/http_client_server/crate/logger/README.md

 ## Logging Macros

-The crate provides logging macros that work with or without tokio:
+The crate provides logging macros that work with or without the full feature:

 ```rust
 use cosmian_logger::{info, debug, warn, error, trace};